 The seminar destination is usually determined eight to twelve months in advance.
-Recent seminars were held in Paris and Shanghai, presenting students two distinct and culturally unique business environments.
+In past years, seminars have been held in Beijing, Cape Town, and Paris, each presenting students a distinct and culturally unique business environment.

 - to understand global strategic imperatives for the 21st century and beyond,

 - to open a discussion of the economic, technological, and political environments which influence global business initiatives,